-Adjoining land uses along the pipeline alignment are varied and include National Park and State Forest, developed residential areas, public recreational space (oval) and waterways (refer to Figure 1-1 and Figure 1-2).
-The majority of the Proposal area is highly modified land that has been cleared of native vegetation and comprises a mix of exotic and hardy native groundcovers.
+Adjoining land uses along the pipeline alignment include developed residential areas, recreational space (oval) and waterways (refer to Figure 1.1 and Figure 1.2).
+The majority of the Proposal area is highly modified land that has been cleared of native vegetation and comprises a mix of exotic and hardy native groundcover.